soumen0818/ACREDIA-APTOS/README.md

 For questions, feedback, or support:

-- Open an issue on [GitHub Issues](https://github.com/thisisouvik/Arcedia/issues)
+- Open an issue on [GitHub Issues](https://github.com/soumen0818/ACREDIA-APTOS)
-- Review documentation in `frontend/docs/`
 - Check existing issues for solutions

 ---